 When he went to Rome in his teens, he was influenced by the ancient Roman sculptures and the paintings of Annibale.
 He was encouraged by Cassiano dal Pozzo to study ancient Roman sculptures and architecture.

 Most of his career includes some majestic pieces of paintings but some part of his career is dedicated to architecture as well.
 Among his architectural works, the façade for the church Santa Maria Della Pace in Rome is the most prominent one.
 It spreads on one side, across the front of a cloister, and an adjacent church on the other side.

-Cardinal Maffeo Barberini was impressed by Bernini’s skill and he reported about it to his uncle, Pope Paul V and this lead to Bernini’s appointment on a role that was earlier held by Michelangelo.
+Cardinal Maffeo Barberini was impressed by Bernini’s skill and he reported it to his uncle, Pope Paul V this lead to Bernini’s appointment in a role that was earlier held by Michelangelo.
 Most of Bernini’s career was dedicated to sculpting.
 However, he tried to transform Rome through an urban planning project which was quite costly.
 He recreated the ‘glory of Rome’ that began in the 15th century.
 He focused greatly on architecture that included the piazza that lead to St. Peter’s.

 22. Francois Mansart

 Francois Mansart was a French architect who was born in Paris.
 He was the student of Salomon de Brosse, who was an architect of the Luxembourg Palace.

 He received numerous commissions.
 Some of the work he did during his early period includes the châteaux of Berny and Balleroy.
 He rebuilt the château of Blois.
 He also worked on many townhouses in Paris.
 The most notable ones include Hôtel de la Vrillière and the Hôtel Le Jars.
 Château of Maisons is the best-known of all his domestic works.
 It was in 1645 that he was commissioned to design the convent and the church of the Val-de-Grâce in Paris.